 But wait.
 If MM was born in 1749, she was 17 years old when she married Ernst Menge, who was, according to our best guess, exactly twice that age, 34, at the time of his second marriage.
 There are plenty of examples of older men marrying younger women, especially during that era.
 But still, it seems rather young to me.

 So now let's try this on for size.
 If MM was born in 1740, then she was 26 years old when she married.
 Let's add to that some new evidence we have found in Philadelphia church records.
-One in 1760, lists her in association with somebody named Mr. Hooks.
-The second record in 1762, says that she was 21 years old and had been in the country for 11 years.
+One record in 1762 says that MM was 21 years old and had been in the country for 11 years.
+The second record in 1763 lists her association with somebody named Mr. Hooks.

 What might I conclude from these records?
-Well, the 1762 record confirms an arrival of about 1752, which is when we speculate that Georg Sommer arrived.
+Well, the 1762 record confirms an arrival around 1752, which is when Georg Sommer arrived in PHL.
 And an age of 21 in 1762, means a birth year of about 1741, a date that is closer to 1740 than 1749!
-As for the 1760 record, I suspect that MM was a servant, and quite possibly a Redemptioner, meaning that she had to work to pay for her passage to America.
+As for the 1763 record, I suspect that MM was a servant, and quite possibly a Redemptioner, meaning that she had to work to pay for her passage to America.
 Perhaps that obligation kept her from marrying until she was in her mid-twenties.

 We certainly have a long way to go to prove any of this theory, if indeed it can ever be proved at all.
 But it's once again amazing to me how our family stories continue to evolve the more we just keep being curious.